 Thus, in most cases the establishment of a local Korean corporation is essential in assisting in shielding your foreign corporation from tax and other liabilities unless substantial reasons exist to not establish a local Korean corporate entity.

-The Supreme Court has ruled on numerous cases in this regard.
-One of most noteworthy recent cases is a case concerning a Singaporean company that marketed foreign securities in Korea.
-The company succeed in the National Tax Service of Korea's challenge, however, the case cost the company a challenge right up to the Supreme Court.
+The Supreme Court has ruled, in numerous cases, in this regard.
+One of the most noteworthy recent cases is a case concerning a Singaporean company that marketed foreign securities in Korea.
+The company succeeded in the National Tax Service of Korea’s challenge, however, the case cost the company a challenge right up to the Supreme Court.

 Domestic Corporation Test in Korea: “Actual Business Management Locale”

 Test to Determine is a Foreign Corporation shall be treated as Korean Corporation for Tax Purposes in Korea